LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Can I cancel a temp basal Loop sets?
 How about a bolus?

-Yes, you will be able to cancel a temp basal or a bolus in progress.
+Yes, you can cancel a temp basal or a bolus in progress.
 There is a "suspend delivery" command that is easy to access by tapping on the [pod age icon in your Heads Up Display, upper right area](https://loopkit.github.io/loopdocs/operation/loop-settings/displays/#pod-age-omnipod-users).
 Suspending insulin delivery will cancel any running temp basal or bolus in progress.
 The suspend command will run indefinitely.
 A banner notification will be displayed on the Loop main screen while insulin delivery is suspended.

 <p align="center">
 <img src="../img/pump-suspend-banner.png" width="300">